 First introduced in 2009, Bitcoin is probably the most well-known type of cryptocurrency.
-It’s a way of exchanging goods and services outside of using a traditional currency that ties the transaction to a certain geographical location or centralized banking system.
-Cryptocurrencies are categorized as an alternative currency known as a digital currency for the very fact that they can work without having to undertake currency exchange rates.
+It’s a way of exchanging goods and services outside of using a traditional currency.
+It ties the transaction to a certain geographical location or centralized banking system.
+Cryptocurrencies are categorized as an alternative currency known as a digital currency.
+This is for the very fact that they can work without having to undertake currency exchange rates.

 Instead, one rate was established with the introduction of bitcoin.
 Now, there are extensive cryptocurrency specifications that have developed as the digital currency has evolved and an understanding has grown in terms of its applications and benefits.
 This includes the anonymity of this type of currency and the low risk of its ever being seized by some type of law enforcement agency.

-Since 2009, other types of cryptocurrencies have been developed, including those known as second generation cryptocurrencies like Nxt, Ethereum, and Monero.
+Since 2009, other types of cryptocurrencies have been developed.
+This includes those known as second generation cryptocurrencies like Nxt, Ethereum, and Monero.
 These newer versions added to the anonymity, including stealth addresses.
 Some now report there are over 200 different kinds of digital currencies in use.

-The fact that banks like Bank of America are filing patents indicates the level of seriousness the centralized financial institutions are placing on cryptocurrency and blockchain’s impact on national and global economies.
+Banks like Bank of America are filing patents indicates the level of seriousness they’re placing on cryptocurrency.
+It also shows blockchain’s impact on national and global economies.

 Blockchain as a Game Changer